 Vacant homes may be more challenging to compare to the other comparable homes in the area.

 Vacant Homes Can Attract Crime

 If you are selling a vacant home, be sure to notify your neighbors and local law enforcement.
-Local law enforcement will do an additional drive by’s if they know there is a vacant home.
-In Newport Beach, CA, a homeowner can request “vacation drive by’s” when a homeowner is out of town.
+Local law enforcement will do additional drive-by’s if they know there is a vacant home.
+In Newport Beach, CA, a homeowner can request a “vacation drive-by’s” when a homeowner is out of town.

 There is an increased risk of vandalism or break-ins with a vacant home.
 Keeping your front porch lights on, and having an interior light on timers will help to mitigate that.